In this article

 Nationwide

 Even though every region has some traditional Christmas foods to call their own, far more Christmas foods are universally enjoyed across America.
-While there’s no specific Christmas breakfast, many families enjoy a hearty meal of eggs, bacon and other breakfast meats, and toast or biscuits.
+There’s no single “official” Christmas breakfast, but most families start the day with a hearty spread, think eggs, bacon or other breakfast meats, and toast or warm biscuits.

-Many families’ Christmas dinners closely resemble Thanksgiving dinner, although turkey isn’t mandatory – many families will instead roast a ham, prime rib, pork shoulder or loin, or (less frequently) a goose instead.
-Popular Christmas side dishes include mashed potatoes & gravy, dinner rolls, corn, green bean casserole, cranberry sauce, marshmallow-topped sweet potatoes, Yorkshire pudding, and roasted vegetables.
+Christmas dinner often looks a lot like Thanksgiving, but turkey isn’t the only star of the show.
+Many families serve baked ham, prime rib, pork shoulder or loin, and sometimes even goose.
+Popular side dishes include mashed potatoes with gravy, dinner rolls, corn, green bean casserole, cranberry sauce, marshmallow-topped sweet potatoes, Yorkshire pudding, and a variety of roasted vegetables.

 If you’re still looking for Christmas food inspiration, look no further than Goldbelly’s wide variety of Christmas dinners, Christmas side dishes, and Christmas desserts, along with plenty of incredible Christmas food gifts!